Chao-Xi/jxazurebook/docs/az104/1az_admin.md

 * Azure PowerShell

-Azure Resource Manager is not interacting with the resources themselves, but rather, **it's interacting with and connecting to these resource providers that are associated with specific resources**
+**Azure Resource Manager** is not interacting with the resources themselves, but rather, **it's interacting with and connecting to these resource providers that are associated with specific resources**

-So we know that we use some REST API endpoints to interact with the Azure Resource Manager, and we make requests for specific operations, and then the Resource Manager forwards these requests to the appropriate resource providers depending on the resource that we're trying to perform in operation on.
+So we know that **we use some REST API endpoints to interact with the Azure Resource Manager**, and we make **requests for specific operations, and then the Resource Manager forwards these requests to the appropriate resource providers** depending on the resource that we're trying to perform in operation on.

 ![Alt Image Text](../images/az104_1_3.png "Body image")